An online masters in nonprofit management can lead to many rewarding career opportunities.

 - Nonprofit Resource Development

-The schedule is extremely flexible, as students do not need to log in at a certain time every day or night, as long as the course work is completed in a certain amount of time.
+The online program’s schedule is extremely flexible, so you do not need to log in at a certain time every day or night, as long as the course work is completed in a certain amount of time.
 Co-op and internship experiences are available, but not required.
-This is important because students who are already employed do not want to take time off of work to participate in an internship or co-op, but those who are not employed in the non-profit industry and are looking to gain some experience can benefit from the work.
+This is important because students who are already employed do not want to take time off of work to participate in an internship or co-op, but those who are not employed in the nonprofit industry and are looking to gain some experience can benefit from the work.

 Some of the courses that students will include Financial Management for Nonprofit Organizations and Legal and Governance Issues in Nonprofit Organizations.
 You also have the option of choosing from one of seven concentrations including: